RanjitPatil/Malicious-PDF-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/43460691/208269358-102f0d01-9926-4090-b187-062beb83c5d2.png)

-- The output indicates PDF version is 1.3 and PDF contain 14 Objects, 2 Streams and JavaScript objects.
+The output indicates PDF version is 1.3 and PDF contain 14 Objects, 2 Streams and JavaScript objects.

+## Tool - pdf-parser

+pdf-parser will extract all data from the PDF.
+In order to narrow down to search we need to use the built-in command options such as ‘–Search’.

+> ***`REMnux: pdf-parser.py --search openaction badpdf.pdf`***